Postal Clerks

 Introduction

 Postal clerks are employees of the United States Postal Service (USPS).
-The equivalent employees at package delivery companies have different titles but perform many of the same duties; at Federal Express they are called service agents, at United Parcel Service, administrative assistants and account executives.
-Their job duties may be diversified, depending upon the size of the post office or company at which they are employed.
-Among their duties are working at the public service windows in post offices, a...
+The equivalent employees at package delivery companies have different titles but perform many of the same duties; at Federal Express they are called customer service agents, at United Parcel Service, administrative assistants and account executives.
+Their job duties may be diversified, depending on the size of the post office or company at which they are employed.
+Among their duties are working at the public service windows in post off...

 Quick Facts